-Appointments can be cancelled 24/7 by telephone.
+Appointments can be canceled 24/7 by telephone.
 First, select the health center you belong to and press 3.
 Then leave a message to the voicemail.

 If the line is closed during office hours due to congestion, for example, the message cannot be left.
 Wait for the phone line to reopen and leave a message.

 How soon can I get tested and how long do I need to wait for the result?

 At the moment, you can get tested on the day of contacting or the following day.
 On weekdays, you will receive the result in 1 or 2 days after testing.
 If you have been tested during weekend, you will receive the result on the next weekday.
 When you have been tested, it is recommended to self-isolate until you receive the test result.